-At still higher energies, the intra molecular and intra-atomic structures breakdown, 48 49 liberating free electrons and ions.
-Plasma may be though to fasan ionized gas consisting of 50 neutral molecules, electrons, and positive and negative ions.
-Plasmas generated in 51 conventional devices do not ionize all of the atoms in a gas, even for hot (i.e., thermal) 52 plasmas, such as welding arcs and spark plugs (Fridman et al. 2005).
-Within these hot 53 plasmas, all species are extremely reactive.
-Within cooler (i.e., nonthermal) plasmas, such as 54 those found in neon signs and plasma display screens, some of the chemical species are more reactive than others.
-For this reason, the chemical composition of the feed gas becomes a 55 56 determining factor in the types of reactions that the plasma can initiate (Lieberman 57 &Lichtenberg 2005, Niemira & Gutsol 2010).
+At still higher energies, the intra molecular and intra-atomic structures break down, liberating free electrons and ions.
+The plasma may be though to fasan ionized gas consisting of neutral molecules, electrons, and positive and negative ions.
+Plasmas generated in conventional devices do not ionize all of the atoms in a gas, even for hot (i.e., thermal) plasmas, such as welding arcs and spark plugs (Fridman et al. 2005).
+Within these hot plasmas, all species are extremely reactive.
+Within cooler (i.e., nonthermal) plasmas, such as those found in neon signs and plasma display screens, some of the chemical species are more reactive than others.
+For this reason, the chemical composition of the feed gas becomes a determining factor in the types of reactions that the plasma can initiate (Lieberman & Lichtenberg 2005, Niemira & Gutsol 2010).